-Accounting principles generally accepted in the United States require operating results of the Company prior to the Acquisition to be presented as the Predecessor's results in the historical financial statements.
+Generally accepted accounting principles ("GAAP") in the United States require operating results of the Company prior to the Acquisition to be presented as the Predecessor's results in the historical financial statements.
 Operating results subsequent to the Acquisition are presented as the Successor's results and include all periods including and subsequent to June 1, 2010.
 There have been no changes in the business operations of the Company due to the Acquisition.

-Our fiscal year ends on the Sunday after the Saturday closest to January 31.
-All references to fiscal year 2011 related to the fifty-two week period ended January 29, 2012, of the Successor.
-All references to fiscal year 2010 relate to the pro forma combined results of the 244 day period ended January 30, 2011, of the Successor and the 120 day period ended May 31, 2010, of the Predecessor.
-All references to fiscal year 2009 relate to the fifty-two week period ended January 31, 2010, of the Predecessor.
+We operate on a 52 or 53 week fiscal year that ends on the Sunday after the Saturday closest to January 31.
+Each quarter consists of 13 weeks, except for a 53 week year when the fourth quarter consists of 14 weeks.
+Our 2012 fiscal year consists of 53 weeks and all other years presented consist of 52 weeks.
+All references to "2012", "fiscal 2012", "fiscal year 2012" or similar references relate to the 53 week period ended February 3, 2013, of the Successor.
+All references to "2011", "fiscal 2011", "fiscal year 2011" or similar references relate to the 52 week period ended January 29, 2012, of the Successor.
+All references to "2010", "fiscal 2010", "fiscal year 2010" or similar references relate to the 52 week period ended January 29, 2012, of the Successor.
+All references to "2010", "fiscal 2010", "fiscal year 2010" or similar references relate to the combined results of the 244 day period ended January 30, 2011, of the Successor and the 120 day period ended May 31, 2010, of the Predecessor.
 The financial results of the Successor period include the impacts of applying purchase accounting.
-The presentation of combined Predecessor and Successor operating results (which is simply the arithmetic sum of the Predecessor and Successor amounts) is a non-GAAP presentation, which is provided as a convenience solely for the purpose of facilitating comparisons of current results with combined results over the same period in the prior year.
+The presentation of combined Predecessor and Successor operating results (which is simply the arithmetic sum of the Predecessor and Successor amounts) is a non-GAAP presentation, which is provided as a convenience solely for the purpose of facilitating comparisons of fiscal year 2012 and 2011 results with combined results of fiscal year 2010.